 Green (loan with acceptable risk); yellow (loan with signs of potential weakness); orange (loan with a well defined weakness that may jeopardize the timely full repayment); and red (loan with a weakness that makes timely collection or liquidation in full more questionable based on existing conditions and values).

-(3) Includes approximately \$5.1 billion and \$6.9 billion of unpaid principal balance as of December 31, 2012 and 2011, respectively, classified as yellow due to no available current financial information.
+(4) Includes approximately \$5.1 billion of unpaid principal balance as of December 31, 2012 classified as yellow due to no available current financial information.